 Manzanilla: is a variety of Fino made around the port of Sanlúcar de Barremeda.
 It has an intense saline quality as a result of the thicker flor yeast that thrives in the humid coastal conditions.
 Fantastic with garlicky king prawns or Manchego.

 Amontillado: begins as a Fino, but undergoes additional fortification and time in oak casks to give it darker colouring and richer flavouring.
 Amontillados should be dry and salty like Fino, but have more complexity and richness of flavour – more like that found in the Oloroso style.
-I love to drink bone dry Amontillado with Indian food.
+I love to drink bone dry Amontillado with Indian food, or the best bread if you buy the best bread maker online.

 Palo Cortado: Like Amontillado, Palo Cortado is an intermediate type of sherry.
 The best examples are like Amontillado on the nose and Oloroso on the palate.
 Generally speaking, when compared to Amontillado, it is more delicate in style.
 In addition, it must spend less time with flor and thus generally has less of the salty zing Amontillado’s are prized for.
 It is a rare style of sherry and one of my favourites.
 Think Middle Eastern cuisine.